airmencoders/airmencoders.github.io/_pages/dbi.md

 permalink: /dbi/
 title: "USAF Cyberspace Support Digital Badging"
 ---
+Please direct questions about this initiative to 336TRS.CyberspaceProg.DigitalBadging@us.af.mil or 336TRS.CyberspaceTrans.DigitalBadging@us.af.mil.

 ## Background
 Members of the cyberspace support community participated in a career field manager-led working group to establish a digital badging construct for the 3DXXX community.
 This project is part of a Collaborative Research and Development Agreement (CRADA) between HQ AETC/A3BA and Credly, Inc.